 3. Email the final permit to:

 a.
 WSU: email@example.com

 b.
 Underground Detectives: Rob Harris firstname.lastname@example.org

 4. CaTS will send a signed permit to email@example.com and the Original Submitter

 5. Underground Detectives will send an onsite locate report to firstname.lastname@example.org and the Original Submitter

-By law, everyone MUST contact the Ohio Utilities Protection Service, 1-800-362-2764, at least 48 hours but no more than 10 working days (excluding weekends and legal holidays) before beginning ANY digging project.
-Visit the Ohio Utilities Protection Service! website for more information.
+By law, you MUST contact the Ohio Utilities Protection Service at 1-800-362-2764 before digging.
+You are required to contact them at least 48 hours prior to beginning any digging project, but no more than 10 working days (excluding weekends and legal holidays) before the project.
+Visit the Ohio Utilities Protection Service website for more information.